Lucas-L/generative-design/README.md

 ➡ http://lucaslareginie.fr/perlin/

 **What is it ?**
-This werbsite allow you to visualize some basics exemples of Perlin Noise visuals.
+This website allows you to visualize some basics exemples of Perlin Noise visuals.
 To understand what Perlin Noise is , read the followings docs :